Resistance values under transformations in regular triangular grids: Introduction

 \section{Introduction}

-Resistance distance, also referred to as effective resistance, is a graph metric that has gained popularity in a wide variety of fields due to its ability to quantify the structural properties of a graph.
-Recently, there have been several papers that have considered resistance distance in structured graphs, including for example~\cite{Barrett9, Barrett0, Barrett0b}.
-In addition to structured graphs, resistance distance has also been used in the field of chemistry to study chemical structures that have similar regularity patterns to those seen in graph theory~\cite{Doyle, Klein, Stevenson}.
-Moreover, resistance distance is useful to those studying combinatorial matrix theory \cite{Bapat0,Yang}, and spectral graph theory \cite{Bapat9,Bollobas,chenzhang,Spielman}.

-In \cite{Barrett9}, a paper devoted to the family of straight linear 2--trees, the triangular grid graph was introduced, which heuristically consists of $n$ rows of upright-oriented equilateral triangles with uniform one-edge resistances.
-The authors conjectured some results regarding the behavior of the maximal resistance distance in this graph as the number of rows increased.
-This conjecture was the result of empirical numerical calculations using the combinatorial Laplacian, rather than circuit analysis.
-Moreover~\cite{Barrett9, evans2021algorithmic} introduced an algorithm for circuit reduction of the triangular grid graph, consisting of reducing the triangular graph one row at a time, but the authors made no attempt to determine the behavior of the resulting reduced graphs.
+In \cite{Barrett9}, a paper devoted to the family of straight linear 2--trees, the triangular grid graph was introduced, which heuristically consists of $n$ rows of upright-oriented equilateral triangles with edge weight and resistance equal to one.
+The authors conjectured an explicit asymptotic formula.
+As a result of empirical numerical calculations using the combinatorial Laplacian, rather than circuit analysis, the authors conjectured an explicit asymptotic formula connected with the triangular grid.
+Moreover~\cite{Barrett9, evans2021algorithmic} introduced an algorithm for circuit reduction of the triangular grid graph, consisting of reducing the triangular graph one row at a time, but the authors made no attempt to determine resistance value patterns in the intermediate reduced graphs.

 The computational use of the algorithm for circuit reduction of the triangular grid was first studied in ~\cite{Hendel}.
 This approach provides additional numerical data strongly supporting several conjectures.
 For example, as $n$ goes to infinity, the resistance of the edges of the single-triangle graph resulting from reducing the triangular graph with $n$ rows $n-1$ times unexpectedly approaches $\frac{3}{2e}$ in limit.